mhagander/pg_githooks/README.rst

   set to a comma separated list of branch names that will *not* get commit messages sent for them (such as a CI branch or so).
-Branch creation and removal messages are still sent for such branches (assuming *branchmsg* is enabled). attacharchive set to 1 to attach a complete .tar.gz file of the entire branch that a commit was made on to the email.
+Branch creation and removal messages are still sent for such branches (assuming *branchmsg* is enabled). includediff include the diff of the commit (up to 500 lines) at the end of the message attacharchive set to 1 to attach a complete .tar.gz file of the entire branch that a commit was made on to the email.
 Only use this if the git